studio6six/rpi5/README.md

 Insert the prepared SD card (with Raspberry Pi OS installed) into the Raspberry Pi 5 and power it on.

-*   **With Monitor:** If you have a monitor, keyboard, and mouse connected, complete the initial setup wizard.
+*   **Monitor, Keyboard & mouse:** Using a monitor and peripherals, complete the initial setup wizard.
 This will typically involve setting your region, language, keyboard layout, and creating a user account.
-*   **Headless Operation:** If you're going headless (no monitor), the Pi will attempt to connect to your network via DHCP.
-You'll need to find its assigned IP address (check your router's admin interface) to connect to it.

 **Step 2: Configure the Hostname**